MohamudAynab/Tic-Tac-Toe/README.md

 1. Players take turns seleting and an empty square to make their move.
 2. The first player is designated as player 'X', and the second player is 'O'.
 3. The game displays the current players turn and announces the winner when a winning combination is achieved.
-All moves are saved and displayed on the screen for reference.
 4. Click the "Start A New Game" button to clear the board, player history, and start a new game.